-RAP is initiating a Master Plan process to assess the existing facilities, landscapes, and user groups within the Plan Area to create a plan for future development and reimagining of Elysian Park.
+RAP is initiating a Master Plan to assess the existing facilities, landscapes, and user groups within the Plan Area to create a multi-faceted decision-making framework for future development in the Plan Area.
+This decision-making framework will be made up of different government agencies that are stakeholders within the Plan Area.
 The Master Plan will help identify the current strengths, weaknesses, and areas for enhancement within the Plan Area.
-The Master Plan will heavily rely on community outreach.
-Feedback gathered from user groups across different levels of socioeconomic status, physical abilities, mental capacities, and ages through various outreach methods, including but not limited to; stakeholder meetings, public workshops, focus groups, and surveys.
-Outreach organizers would need to take into consideration outreach methods that ensure a diverse range of voices are heard over the course of the document's procurement.
+The Master Plan will heavily rely on community outreach, gathering feedback from user groups across socioeconomic levels through various outreach methods, including but not limited to stakeholder meetings, public workshops, focus groups, and surveys.
+Outreach organizers would need to take into consideration outreach methods that emphasize equity, inclusion, and ensuring that a diverse range of voices are heard over the course of the document's procurement.

-A major component of the Master Plan will be to create a Strategic Action Plan for the implementation of proposed future projects.
-The purpose of the Strategic Action Plan is to align development with the overall vision produced by the community outreach tasked in the Master Plan.
-The goal is to create a uniform aesthetic to ensure that the future projects enhance the Plan Area and meet the short, medium, and long-term needs of the community and the City.
-Analyzing the circulation patterns within Elysian Park and to/through park adjacent communities is crucial for improving connectivity and links to existing active transportation networks within the City.
-The Master Plan will identify areas for improvement to transportation infrastructure, wayfinding, and accessibility.
-An emphasis on equity, inclusion, and safety in the planning process will be an overarching principle of the Master Plan to ensure that all community groups can access and benefit from new developments within the Plan Area.
+A major component of the Master Plan will be the creation of a framework for future projects that are proposed within or adjacent to the Plan Area to ensure that development aligns with the overall vision produced by the Master Plan.
+The goal is to create a uniform aesthetic to ensure that the future projects enhance the Plan Area and meet the long-term needs of the community.
+Additionally, emphases on safety and equity in the planning process will be an overarching principle of the Master Plan to ensure that all community groups can access and benefit from new developments within the Plan Area.